wweric24/OdooSecurityAudit/INTEGRATION_SETUP.md

 ## 1. Overview

-The application exposes three ingestion paths under **Data & Integrations**:
+The application exposes two ingestion paths under **Data & Integrations**:

-1. **Azure Directory Sync** – pulls users, email, department, and account state from Entra via Microsoft Graph.
+1. **Azure Directory Sync** - pulls users, email, department, and account state from Entra via Microsoft Graph.
-2. **Odoo Postgres Sync** – connects directly to the Odoo database (read-only) to capture groups, users, memberships, and inheritance.
+2. **Odoo Postgres Sync** - connects directly to the Odoo database (read-only) to capture groups, users, memberships, and inheritance.

-3. **CSV Import** – fallback when direct DB access isn’t available.
+(Legacy note: CSV uploads have been retired now that both source systems are accessible directly.)

-This guide focuses on the first two, including prerequisites, environment variables, and how the data flows into SQLite for analysis.
+This guide focuses on configuring the live syncs, including prerequisites, environment variables, and how the data flows into SQLite for analysis.

 ---